Protective Orders And Peace Orders

 Save yourself and your family from domestic abuse and physical violence – actual or threatened – with an interim or temporary protective order.

-JC Law has represented clients in need of help regarding Protective & Peace orders since in inception of the law several decades ago.
+JC Law has represented clients in need of help regarding protective and peace orders since in inception of the law several decades ago.
 We realize that many claims are exaggerated or false altogether.
 Partners may use this law as an offensive tool to get you removed from your home, get custody of children and even have monetary orders put in place.

 Below are some common questions and answers.